 3. Banana Peel

-It may sound strange, but many old-wives tales swear by the power of a banana peal for poison ivy.
+It may sound strange, but many old-wives tales swear by the power of a banana peel for poison ivy.
 Simply rub the inside of a banana peel on the affected area.
 This is possibly related to the cooling effect the banana peel has on the rash.

 4. Aloe Vera Gel

 An ancient curative remedy for the skin, aloe vera can be used directly on the infected area.
-You can buy a high-quality organic version at most health-food stores, or even better, buy a plant and use the gel from inner flesh of the leaves.
+You can buy a high-quality organic version at most health-food stores, or even better, buy a plant and use the gel from the inner flesh of the leaves.
 External use of organic aloe vera juice may also help, but is not as effective as the gel.

 5. Organic Goldenseal

 Mix a small amount of powdered goldenseal root with a small amount of hot water.
 Rub this paste on the affected skin to help reduce the chances of infection.
-For quickest results, try drinking goldenseal tea or taking a goldenseal supplement.
+For the quickest results, try drinking goldenseal tea or taking a goldenseal supplement.
 This remedy can also help with poison oak.